cloudflare/cloudflare-docs/products/images/src/content/faq/index.md

 ### Resizing failed and I received an error response with a code.
 What does it mean?

-Please visit our [Troubleshoot Image Resizing problems](https://support.cloudflare.com/hc/en-us/articles/4412024022029-Troubleshoot-Image-Resizing-problems) page were we have a troubleshoot guide for some of the more common situations, including error responses.
+Visit our [Troubleshoot Image Resizing problems](https://support.cloudflare.com/hc/en-us/articles/4412024022029-Troubleshoot-Image-Resizing-problems) page were we have a troubleshoot guide for some of the more common situations, including error responses.